New York City: Places to Stay Cool

 Lower Manhattan

-• Battery Park – A long shady promenade up the Hudson River with cooling breezes, shade trees, benches, at Bosque Fountain, kids love to play in the water jets.
+• Battery Park – A long shady promenade with cooling breezes, shade trees, benches, extends up the Hudson River.

 • SeaGlass Carousel isn’t a water play area, but riding the carousel, it feels like you’re under the water (photo at top of the post).